MultiGA: Leveraging Multi-Source Seeding in Genetic Algorithms: Experiments

-To assess whether seeding genetic algorithms with multiple LLMs enables deeper exploration, we evaluate our framework across four tasks.
-Our aim is not to design highly specialized or task-specific algorithms, but rather to provide a simple and general framework in which all models can be evaluated fairly.
-While previous GA-based methods like Mind Evolution \citep{lee_evolving_2025} have demonstrated promising results, challenges in reproducibility motivate our focus on developing an accessible and well-documented implementation.
+To assess whether seeding genetic algorithms with multiple LLMs enables deeper and more optimal exploration, we evaluate our framework across four tasks.
+Our aim is not to design highly specialized or task-specific algorithms, but rather to provide a general framework in which models configurations can be evaluated fairly.

-The purpose of these experiments is to demonstrate the potential of MultiGA for the broader research community—particularly for practitioners who may be uncertain about which model is best suited for a task, who lack the resources to exhaustively compare models, yet still want a principled way to obtain strong results.
+The purpose of these experiments is to demonstrate the potential of \name{} for the broader research community—particularly for practitioners who may be uncertain about which model is best suited for a task, who lack the resources to exhaustively compare models, yet still want a principled way to obtain strong results.

 In all experiments, we used a consistent configuration across tasks to ensure comparability.
-We selected the top-3 ($k = 3$) parents for recombination, each run was capped at a maximum of $T = 3$ generations, we used a fitness threshold of $\tau = 0.2$ for pruning low-quality candidates, and our target fitness was $\phi = 0.95$ as the stopping criterion.
-These conservative settings were chosen to keep the computational cost manageable while still allowing the algorithm to demonstrate meaningful improvements over successive generations.
-The genetic algorithm itself is implemented as a general class that can be configured for any task using prompts defined in a task-specific configuration file.
-For all tasks, we designate \textbf{gpt-4o-mini} as the unbiased evaluator and recombination model, responsible for scoring candidate solutions and synthesizing offspring across generations.
-While the choice of evaluator was somewhat arbitrary, we required a model strong enough to serve as a reliable judge.
-Notably, our results indicate that the use of gpt-4o-mini did not unduly inject its own expertise, as certain models still performed poorly on the benchmarks despite its assessment and recombination guidance.
+We selected the top-3 ($k = 3$) parents for recombination, each run was capped at a maximum of $T = 5$ generations, we used a fitness threshold of $\tau = 0.2$ for pruning low-quality candidates, and our target fitness was $\phi = 1.00$ as the stopping criterion.
+The genetic algorithm itself is implemented as a general class that can be configured for any task using prompts defined in a task-specific file.